 Tips for Winning Board Contracts

 The information below provides additional guidance to supplement the video.
-If you have questions concerning a specific solicitation or quote, please contact the contract specialist or purchasing agent.
+If you have questions concerning a specific solicitation or quote, please contact the contract specialist listed in the solicitation.
 For general questions regarding the Board's acquisition process, please e-mail Marleitha G. Williams.

 The Board looks for

 - integrity and honesty

 - failure to thoroughly address all proposal requirements